 In 2012-2013 Teacher Professional Development surged forth in preparation for the implementation of the new Common Core State Standards.
 One group of teachers became members of John’s University Curriculum Leadership Team, another group helped integrate Technology across the curriculum.
 Our Faculty Professional Learning Community flourished.
 A CTN DeSales Media Grant created a school wide wifi environment and an LTG provided access to online learning programs, such as, Project TIPS and Writing Matters.
 Smartboards are being used in Gr.
 K-8 classrooms and the use of laptops and iPads is an ordinary occurrence.

 During the 2013-2014 school year, SFA extended its school day for Gr.
 3-8 and opened a second Preschool for registration.
 Beginning in September, 2013 a new Values and Vision statement will be launched to further support our school mission and create a CARING environment for all of our school members.

-The graduates of St. Francis of Assisi School take with them the experiences, values, knowledge, and skills that have prepared them to be productive citizens of our country and responsible citizens of our world.
-The warm, energetic spirit of the Sisters of St. Dominic, coupled with a strong, academic environment, continues to flourish at SFA.
+Today, the graduates of St. Francis of Assisi School receive the rich Gospel values, extensive knowledge, and essential skills that can enable them to be productive and influential Catholic citizens of our global world.
+The warm, energetic spirit of the Sisters of St. Dominic, and a strong academic and personal environment, continues to flourish at St. Francis of Assisi School.